-Sir John Deane’s has a long and proud history that dates back more than 460 years.
+Sir John Deane’s Sixth Form College has a long and proud history that dates back more than 465 years.

 A local clergyman, Sir John Deane rose through the church ranks and later became a rector at St Bartholomew’s the Great in London.